disquisitioner/Weather-Uplink/README.md

 Weather-Uplink
 ===============

 This repository contains programs used to uplink data from a simple home weather station to various cloud services such as Xively and Dweet.
 The weather station in question is one I've designed and built around an Arduino and a variety of digital and analog sensors.
-It's capable of reading data from the sensors, processing that data, displaying it on an OLED display, and then periodically emitting aggregate readings over the Arduino's serial port.
-(All the code for that will appear on GitHub soon.)
+It's capable of reading data from the sensors, processing that data, displaying it on an OLED display, and periodically emitting aggregate readings over the Arduino's serial port.

 The code here provides a means for getting the periodic sensor readings from the Arduino weather station to any of a number of Interent services through some network-connected system such as a PC or Raspberry Pi.
 While I could have added network connectivity to the Arduino itself I wanted a separate, more sophisticated system in the loop to properly handle data logging and backup, restarting everything should there be an interruption in power or network connectivity, routine generation of automatic reports, etc.  There are existing tools to do this and someday I might switch to them.
 For now, though, this is a fun and interesting way to learn Python, Raspberry Pi, and Linux.

-The programs here represent an ongoing evolution in how the weather station's data is uploaded.
-In the beginning (late 2012) I selected Cosm as the uplink service given its free and open APIs and ability to both log and interactively graph the data.
+First versions of these routines appeared in late 2012 with my initial weather station design and have evolved substantially since then.
+In the beginning I selected Cosm as the uplink service given its free and open APIs and ability to both log and interactively graph the data.
 In May 2013 Cosm came out of beta and relaunched as Xively, changing its APIs but not its general features, and so I migrated the uplink software to the new interface.
-Later in 2013 I added support for some other new cloud services, and that's a pattern that has continued through today.
+Other interesting storage and reporting services have come online over time, such as Dweet.io and Thingspeak, so I added support for them.
+Xively eventually retired its free developer service, at which point I redesigned the code to make it easier to add and remove services.
+I used that model to also add support for Weather Underground, enabling my home weather station to join thousands of others in sharing local weather information.
 ## Content
 **Uplink Code**